 IFRS 15 provides a comprehensive framework for recognition, measurement and disclosure of revenue from contracts with customers, excluding contracts within the scope of the standard on leases, insurance contracts and financial instruments.
 The new standard includes a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognized.
 New estimates and judgmental thresholds have been introduced, which may affect the amount and/or timing of revenue recognized.
 IFRS 15 becomes effective for annual periods beginning on or after January 1, 2018, and is to be applied retrospectively.
 Early adoption is permitted.
-The REIT is currently assessing the impact of the new standard on its consolidated financial statements.
+The REIT has established an impact assessment and implementation team to evaluate the impacts of IFRS 15 on its consolidated financial statements.
+Currently the REIT has completed the issue identification phase of the transition, and is in the process of inventorying detailed information on major contracts that may impact revenue recognition on the REIT's major revenue streams at the transition date.
+Thereafter, the REIT will complete its analysis and assessment on its reporting system, internal controls and additional disclosures required by the standard.
+The REIT will complete its evaluation in the fourth quarter of 2017 and will continue to monitor developments in the standard as part of its ongoing evaluation.